Police Officer Selection Tests

 Police Officer Selection Test

-As a police officer candidate, you will face a grueling set of police exams, known as the POST, that will test your mental tenacity, physical resilience and depth of integrity.
+Police officer candidates will face a grueling set of entry exams known, in general, as the Police Officer Selection Test or POST.
+These exams will test your mental tenacity, physical resilience and depth of integrity.
 There are no shortcuts, magic pills or guarantees on this journey.

-Unfortunately, there is not a single POST in the U.S. All agencies are slightly different.
+Surprisingly, there is not a standard POST in the U.S. All agencies are slightly different.
 However, most police officer selection tests include the following components:

 Police Written Test